 - To find the C-Gate secured area, proceed through Concourse C security, cross the atrium, and turn to the right.
 The station is near the U.S. Mail Drop

-What to Expect at a DIA Pet Relief Station
+What to Expect at DIA Pet Relief Stations

 The airport’s pet relief areas are accessible and modern.
 All indoor and secured facilities feature artificial turf flooring, a drainage system, and artificial rock.
 Owners are asked to clean up after their pets, so bags and waste receptacles are provided for added convenience.
 The rooms also include a wall-mounted sink, recessed soap dispenser, automatic hair dryer, and paper towel dispenser—perfect for freshening up before or after your flight.
 Each room also features a wall mural to help both animals and humans feel more at ease.